 No. They can however take placement tests in Math and Foreign Language in the spring of their incoming year.
-Placement for honors English and World History are based on their percentiles in Reading and English from the entrance exam.
+Placement for honors English is based on their percentiles in Reading and English from the entrance exam.

 Yes Prep was the first school in the Archdiocese to provide help for students with learning disabilities.
 Bridget Cannon-Hale is in charge of our program and receives help from Jeff Wellwood.
 If you have a son who receives accommodations in grade school, please contact Bridget to discuss what Prep can do for your son.
 As we do with all of our applicants, we want to make sure all students are set up for success rather than setting them up to fail.